itsmais/django-jwt-auth-boilerplate/README.md

 ### Reset password

-The below does not work because of cookies curl -X POST http://localhost:8000/password_reset/ -d "email=user@example.com"
+To reset a a password, open http://localhost:8000/password_reset/ in the browser.
+Type in your email, and Django will send a reset link.
+This workflow uses Django's default views for this functionality.

+## Final words

-follow the usual django checklist that you must follow before deployment, like taking care of the `SECRET_KEY` in `settings.py`, setting `DEBUG`to`false`, etc.
+Before you include this code in production, make sure that you follow the usual django checklist that you must follow before deployment, like taking care of the `SECRET_KEY` in `settings.py`, setting `DEBUG`to`false`, etc.

 ## References